connortwiegand/connortwiegand.github.io/cv/_files/resume.typ

   role: "Research Assistant",
   project: "Prof. Alfredo Burlando, U. Oregon",
   date: "Summer 2021",
-  summary: "Assisted in writing and reviewing the theory and proofs ",
+  summary: [Assisted in writing and reviewing theory and proofs for Burlando (2023) ],
   details: [
+    - "Tuition fees and the intra-household allocation of schooling: Evidence from Uganda's Free Primary Education reform" (2023), _Economics of Education Review_
-    - Alfredo Burlando, "Tuition fees and the intra-household allocation of schooling: Evidence from Uganda’s Free Primary Education reform" (2023), _Economics of Education Review_, 97, 102466
+    // - Alfredo Burlando, "Tuition fees and the intra-household allocation of schooling: Evidence from Uganda's Free Primary Education reform" (2023), _Economics of Education Review_, 97, 102466
   ]
 )